You Could Release Equity Even When Under 55

 Compare The Facts & Figures On Your Options For Free Before You Decide.
 Products To Release Equity For Both Under 55`s & Over 55`s.

-For clients over 55 years old we are able to try to release your funds from £5,000 up to £500,0000 via our lifetime equity release mortgage lenders, where you can release funds now but choose not to make any repayments during your lifetime.
-You could even opt to take lump sums as you need them rather than releasing it all in one go, thereby reducing interest charges.
-Call for free on 0800 298 300 or dial 0333 003 1505 (mobile friendly) or simply fill in our short on line enquiry form to find out how much you could obtain.
+For clients aged 55 years or over we usually aim to release your funds from £5,000 up to £500,0000 via our lifetime equity release mortgage lenders, where you can release funds now but choose not to make any repayments during your lifetime.
+You could even opt to take lump sums as you need via a drawdown equity release plan, rather than releasing it all in one go, thereby much reducing interest.
+These do not require affordability tests and are not affected by your credit rating, so can be ideal for pension top ups, low income or poor credit history scenarios.
+Call for free on 0800 298 3000 or dial 0333 003 1505 (mobile friendly) or simply fill in our short on line enquiry form to find out how much you could release.

 You may also be able to make voluntary payments towards the interest to reduce the costs over time.
-However - if equity release is not right for you we have plenty of remortgage, second mortgage and other loan products on our panel, some of which go up to clients being 85 years old, giving you other ways to release your equity
+However - if equity release is not right for you we have plenty of remortgage, second mortgage and other loan products on our panel, some of which are available until you are 85 years old - giving you other ways to release your equity

 A remortgage and other solutions can release equity for a multitude of reasons.
-If you have the equity available and have been looking for ways to raise funds but can`t seem to get the money together from savings or you were hoping to save them for a rainy day, then a remortgage could be a solution.
-Here are a few examples of what you could raise the extra money for:
+If you have the equity available and have been looking for ways to access capital but can`t seem to get the money together from savings or you were hoping to save them for a rainy day, then a remortgage could be a solution.
+Here are a few examples of what you could use the extra money for: